kuzzleio/kuzzle/doc/2/framework/classes/plugin-context-accessors/properties/index.md

 ## `subscription`

-This property is an instance of the [Subscription](/core/2/framework/classes/subscription) class that allows to adds or removes [realtime subscriptions](/core/2/guides/main-concepts/6-realtime-engine) from the backend.
+This property is an instance of the [Subscription](/core/2/framework/classes/subscription) class that allows to add or remove [realtime subscriptions](/core/2/guides/main-concepts/6-realtime-engine) from the backend.

 | Type     | Description            |
 |----------|------------------------|